 Craft style beer is the fastest growing beer segment provincially, nationally and internationally.

 Since launching in October 2014, Growler Bars have proven to be very popular with Manitoba’s craft beer drinkers.
 Following a thorough evaluation of the program, a three-year, phased in expansion strategy was developed.
-The first phase, which launched in November 2015, included the addition of four more Liquor Mart Growler Bar locations and approximately seven beer vendor locations that will open over late 2015/early 2016.
-To find the Growler Bar location closest to you, visit www.liquormarts.ca/growlers.
+The first phase, which launched in November 2015, included the addition of four more Liquor Mart Growler Bar locations and approximately seven beer vendor locations that opened in late 2015/early 2016.
+Locate your nearest Growler Bar.

 Because growlers are poured right from the keg, it is one of the freshest ways to enjoy beer.
 The reusable container is also environmentally friendly and cuts down on waste.
 It is the hope that this format of retail packaging will encourage the growth of microbreweries and brewpubs in the province by offering an instant point of access to the retail market; no canning or bottling required.